manifold-systems/manifold/docs/docs.md

 chocolate.dark = Dark chocolate
 ```

-Normally in Java you access a properties resources like this:
+Normally in Java you access a properties file like this:

 ```java
 Properties myProperties = new Properties();